tarso-bertolini/Orchard/README.md

 ### Low-Level API (Metal Kernels)

-You can also access the raw Metal backend directly:
+You can also access the raw Metal backend directly.
+Orchard now exposes a full suite of kernels required for LLM inference:

 ```python
 import orchard_core